lucasb-eyer/libheatmap/README.md

 While investigating data from [DOTA2](http://dota2.com/) [replay files](https://github.com/dschleck/edith), I wanted to generate heatmaps of the players' positions at various events.
-None of the heatmap libraries I have tried satisfied my needs; they were either to unflexible or too slow.
+None of the heatmap libraries I have tried satisfied my needs; they were either too unflexible or too slow.
 (I wanted to process thousands of games with thousands of points per game.)
 Of course, this library is both flexible and highly efficient :)